Restricted-use herbicides containing paraquat are marketed under various trade names

 However, the use of the product in the United States has actually increased; in recent years, the United States sprayed 7 million pounds of paraquat over nearly 15 million acres of land.

 Injured by the toxic herbicide paraquat?
 We can help you

-Dealing with the aftermath of a Parkinson’s diagnosis can be complicated and regardless of your treatment plan, medical care is expensive; but depending on the facts and circumstances surrounding your case, you may be entitled to compensation.
+Dealing with the aftermath of a Parkinson’s diagnosis can be complicated, and regardless of your treatment plan, medical care is expensive.
+Still, depending on the facts and circumstances surrounding your case, you may be entitled to compensation.

 Farmworkers, herbicide applicators, and other individuals with Parkinson’s disease caused by paraquat exposure are eligible to seek compensation for their suffering and other damages through a legal claim.